How to Deal With Mom Guilt

 Do you feel like everyone else has this parenting thing figured out and you don’t?

 My husband and I welcomed our first baby boy, Carter, into the world on January 31, 2015.
-As you can imagine, we were filled with a flood of emotions: excitement and anxiety, gratitude and uncertainty, relief and fear.
+As you can imagine, we were filled with a flood of emotions: excitement, anxiety, gratitude, uncertainty, relief and even fear.
 But there’s one emotion I was not prepared to battle.
-I started feeling it the day my child was born, and unfortunately, I believe I’ll battle it the rest of my life—guilt.
+I started feeling it the day my child was born and, unfortunately, I believe I’ll fight it for the rest of my life.

-It’s the feeling that all of the thousands of choices you have to make that affect these little lives that God has entrusted you with are probably wrong.
+It’s the thought that the thousands of choices you have to make that affect these little lives God entrusts you with are probably wrong.
 It’s the loud voice in your head telling you everyone else has this parenting thing figured out and you don’t.

 The Struggle Is Real

-I don’t think anyone is immune to mom guilt, and I don’t think you ever fully graduate out of it.
-I’ll be honest: Most days, I don’t even feel like a mom.
-I feel like a poser.
-I feel like maybe I am the babysitter, and I just keep waiting for the real mom to come home, swoop in, and take over with confidence and certainty and all of the right answers.
+I don’t think anyone is immune to mom guilt, and I don’t think you ever fully graduate out of it either.
+I’ll be honest: When I first became a mom, I felt like a poser.
+I felt like maybe I was the babysitter, and I just kept waiting for the real mom to come home, swoop in, and take over with confidence, certainty and all of the right answers.

-If that’s you right now, I want you to watch this two-minute video about a time I was at my lowest and feeling this way—and the five words I discovered that make all the difference.
+If that’s you right now, watch this two-minute video about a time when I was at my lowest feeling this way—and the five words I discovered that make all the difference.

-Many things make that guilt flare up, but the one that seems to do it the most for moms is around how or where we work.
-And the mom guilt gets you regardless of the path you choose.
+Unfortunately, many things make that guilt flare up for moms.
+But the one that seems to do it the most is how or where we work.
+The mom guilt gets you regardless of the path you choose.
 If you stay home with your kids, you feel guilty for not working outside the home and contributing to the family income.
 If you work outside the home, you feel guilty for hiring childcare instead of being a stay-at-home mom.

-Guilt that you enjoy going to work while your baby is being cared for by someone else (“Who, by the way,” says the guilt, “Is probably doing a better job than you.”)
-Guilt that on Tuesday at 9 a.m. you’re wishing it was Friday at 5 p.m. because all you really want is to be home with your child.
-Guilt when you miss bedtime prayers because you’re working late on a project.
-Guilt when you have to leave the office early because she got sick.
+You feel guilty for enjoying your job while your baby is being cared for by someone else (“Who, by the way,” says the guilt, “is probably doing a better job than you.”)
+And then you feel guilty that, on Tuesday at 9 a.m., you’re wishing it was Friday at 5 p.m. because all you really want is to be home with your child.
+Other times, you feel guilty for missing bedtime prayers because you’re working late on a project or for leaving the office early because your baby is sick.

-Once I went back to work after having Carter, God reminded me of something that has helped me shake the mom guilt a little bit.
-When I was feeling discouraged about leaving my son at daycare one day, I felt God say this:
+When I went back to work after having Carter, God reminded me of something that’s helped me shake the mom guilt a little bit.
+When I was feeling guilty about leaving my son at daycare one day, I felt God say:

-I felt an immediate relief as I rested in that.
+I felt immediate relief as I rested in that truth.

-And you know what?
-It’s true.
-What I am doing is important.
-The work that I do, the messages that I share, and the lives I impact are so important.
+Because you know what?
+It is true.
+What I’m doing is important.
+The work I do, the message I share, and the lives I impact are so important.
 And I know the same is true in your life—it might just look a little different.

-Since that day, when God spoke to me so clearly, I’ve been able to deal with guilt a bit better.
-Here are some practical ways you can deal with guilt, too:
+Since that day, when God spoke to me so clearly, I’ve been able to deal with this kind of guilt a bit better.
+Here are some practical ways you can deal with it, too:

 Do what’s important to you.

-It would be really difficult to leave my son for something I didn’t believe in.
-But in my daily life, I practice the same thing I teach all of you: I only spend my time on things that are important to me.
-So when I focus on the importance of what I am doing, I keep the mom guilt from distracting me from living out the life God has called me to.
+It would be really hard for me to leave my sons to do something I didn’t believe in.
+But, in my daily life, I practice the same thing I teach to all of you: I only spend my time on things that are important to me.
+So, when I focus on the importance of what I’m doing, I keep the mom guilt from distracting me from living out the life God has called me to.

 Don’t get caught up in comparisons.

 So, when everyone around me is working 70–80 hours a week, I remind myself again: What I’m doing is important.
-When I don’t answer emails at night because I am being present with my family, when I leave the office on time to go for a run, or when I take time off to go on vacation and rest, I choose to not feel guilty.
+When I don’t answer emails at night because I’m being present with my family, when I leave the office on time to go for a run, or when I take a week off to go on vacation and rest, I choose to not feel guilty.

 Related: Stop Helping Everyone